micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ```
 #### Constructors

 At this point we've created quite a few objects.
 Remember how the first step in creating our objects is to create a function?
-The reason for that is because the function is what's called a `constructor`.
-A `constructor` is a function that is run each time a new instance of our object is created.
-So each time we say 'new' the constructor is run and an instance of our DNA prototype is produces.
+The reason for that is because the function is what's called an object's `constructor`.
+A `constructor` is a function that is run each time a new `instance` is created.
+So each time we say 'new' the `constructor` is run and an instance of our DNA prototype is produced.
 This is very handy and allows us to configure an object each time it's created.

 *Try it (I do, you follow along)*: Let's update our Vampire object to use the constructor.
-We're going to allow the ability ro pass in the name and eye color of each vampire that gets created.
+We're going to allow the ability to pass in the `name` and `eyeColor` of each vampire that gets created.
 We're also going to create a new `speak` method to use the vampire names.

 ```javascript
 function Vampire(name, eyeColor) {